Carlisle is posed next to the Cocky statue for senior graduation photos on the University of South Carolina campus.

 5 Great Locations for Portraits in Columbia, SC

-Are you looking for great locations to take portraits in Columbia, SC?
-Read this list of 5 popular and publicly accessible spots for photo shoots.
+Looking for the perfect locations for portraits in Columbia, SC?
+Check out these 5 popular and publicly accessible spots that will serve as the ideal backdrop for your next photo shoot.

 The South Carolina Statehouse